-The Summer programme runs from the 24th May through to the 5th October, with another array of fabulous productions featuring......
+The Summer programme runs from the 24th May through to the 5th October with these six wonderful shows will take the stage in Scotland:

 BLITHE SPIRIT by Noël Coward